 SABA membership runs the calendar year, and costs $15 for one year (individual), $20 for one year (family), $60 for 5 years (individual), $150 for Life (individual).
 Membership is not required to attend the seminar, but members may attend at a reduced cost.

 Box Lunch from Panera Bread (optional): Available only for those who preordered and prepaid.
 Cost is $13.
 (1/2 sandwich, side salad, big cookie, chips, drink.
 Vegetarian lunches will be available.)
 You may instead bring a bag lunch, use the vending machines, or drive 1.5 miles to a diner, KFC, Subway, Taco Bell, McDonald’s, Hannaford, etc. We will have a 45-minute lunch break.
 No box lunches available for seminar walk-ins.

 Bee-Cup Auction: Many donations will be given away in a fundraiser for SABA.
 This fundraiser helps support the club by bringing in guest speakers, and it also supplements the Wolf-Lounsbury Young Beekeeper Award, an annual award of a new hive, bees and gear, with instruction, given to a youth of middle- or high-school age.

 Vendors: Arrangements are being made for multiple major beekeeping suppliers to have booths at the Seminar.
 In most cases, you may make pre-orders for pick up at the seminar.
 Check this page periodically for updates.
-The following vendors have been confirmed:

-Seminar Registration and Payment: You may register by mail and pay by check/money order, or you may register and pay on our site with PayPal.
+Seminar Registration and Payment: You may register by mail and pay by check/money order, or you may register and pay on our web site with PayPal.